 Key Remote Reprogramming

 Your Jeep Wrangler key fob can malfunction after a few years.
 This could be caused by signal loss, old age, or a dead battery.
 They also tend to stop working, caused by signal loss, which will require reprogramming.
-They have tiny batteries which, like any electrical device, also have a limited lifespan.
-In the event of signal loss, it could result in your alarm being triggered when you press the unlock button.

-Fortunately, it’s a simple process to reset the key fob and is a fix that requires no tools or expertise at all.
-You simply need to know the reprogramming technique and off you go, no pun intended there.
-This DIY technique will save you some money, which would otherwise have gone to your mechanic or your dealership.
+- Fortunately, it’s a simple process to reset the key fob and is a fix that requires no tools or expertise at all.

 Step 1 | 1st replace the battery on your key fob |